-Areas identified for evaluation may include and are not limited to the following:
+Areas identified for evaluation may include, but are not limited to, the following:

-- Ability to take direction - Skating skills
+- Ability to take direction

+- Skating skills

 - Stick handling skills

 - Passing, both giving and receiving passes

 - Shooting skills

 - Positioning during play

 - Full body contact (at levels allowed)

 - Hustle

 - Attitude

 - Hockey systems knowledge

 - Previous year coaches' evaluation

-At least one unbiased representative(s) (Coach, Travel Team Committee/DYHA Board Member) will attend the evaluation sessions at each level.
-At least two unbiased talent evaluators will be present and evaluate the players to aid in the the selection process.
+At least one unbiased representative (Coach, Director of Hockey, Travel Team Coordinator, DYHA Board Member) will attend the evaluation sessions at each level.
+At least two unbiased talent evaluators will be present and evaluate the players and aid the Director of Hockey in their selection process.
 These unbiased talent evaluators will have an extensive hockey background.
-Names of the evaluators will be provided to the Travel Team Committee 1 week prior to the first evaluation session (verbal or in writing).
-Credentials of the evaluators may be requested by the Travel Team Committee.
+Names of the evaluators, on-ice administrators, and schedule will be provided by the Director of Hockey or the Travel Team Coordinator to the Board 1 week prior to the first evaluation session as part of the Tryout Plan.
+Credentials for the evaluators may be requested by the Board.

-The evaluators should be allowed an area to view the players away from parents and coaches during the evaluations in order to concentrate on the task at hand.
+The evaluators should be allowed an area to view the players away from parents and coaches during the evaluations to concentrate on the task at hand.
 The evaluators will be asked to give their input on the players being evaluated by objective criteria.
-The Division Head may oversea he Travel Team Committee, and Team Selected Coaches who review their recommendations of the unbiased evaluators and use these evaluations, in the team selection process.
+The Travel Team Coordinator, Director of Hockey, and teamselected Coaches will review their evaluations and use these evaluations to aid in the team selection process.